 When making decisions about implementing the ACCME Standards for Commercial Support, the ACCME says that CME providers must always defer to independence from commercial interests, transparency, and the separation of CME from product promotion.
 In other words, the purpose of CME must be to serve physicians’ learning and practice needs and to promote public health.

 The ACCME issues policies and policy-related definitions that supplement the ACCME Criteria and Standards for Commercial Support.
-These policies offer more specific guidelines on areas including educational formats, such as Internet and journal CME, and business practices, such as records retention.
-In some cases policies are developed to address emerging issues, such as the clinical content validation.
+These policies offer more specific guidelines on areas including business practices, such as records retention.
+In some cases policies are developed to address emerging issues, such as clinical content validation.

 Accredited providers must adhere to the ACCME policies that are relevant to their organizations, as well as to the Accreditation Criteria and the ACCME Standards for Commercial Support.